SCOUT: Closed-Loop in-vivo System for Continuous Methane Concentration Monitoring in Cattle: Experimental Methodology

-The sniffer intake was positioned in each animal's feed bunk within partially enclosed chambers designed to capture exhaled gases during feeding events (see Figure~\ref{fig:farm_setup}-I).
-These chambers consisted of three-sided enclosures with open bottoms, creating quasi-static sampling volumes when animals inserted their heads to feed.
-The enclosure design achieved natural sealing through contact with the animal's head and neck, concentrating exhaled gases.
-It also maintained adequate ventilation to prevent \co accumulation that could deter feeding behavior.
+The sniffer intake in each animal's feed bunk was housed in a three-sided enclosure that formed a quasi-static sampling volume when the animal inserted its head to feed.
+Gas sampling lines were positioned approximately 10~cm above the feed surface and 15~cm from the chamber back wall, with sample flow rates maintained at 1.1~L/min through calibrated mass flow controllers.
+The enclosure design balanced gas concentration through natural sealing with the animal's head while maintaining adequate ventilation to prevent CO\textsubscript{2} buildup that could deter feeding.

-Gas sampling lines from the MooLogger units were positioned at the middle of each feeding chamber, approximately 10 cm above the feed surface and 15 cm from the chamber back wall.
-This positioning maximized the capture of exhaled gases while minimizing contamination from ambient air movement.
-Sample flow rates were maintained at 1.1 L/min through calibrated mass flow controllers, ensuring adequate turnover of the sensor chamber volume while preventing excessive pressure drop that could affect animal behavior.

-Video monitoring systems captured continuous behavioral data using a Sony FDR-X3000 4k Action Camera positioned to provide clear views of each animal's feeding area and general pen activity.
-Recording specifications included 1920$\times$1080 pixel resolution at 30 frames per second, with automatic exposure control.
-Timestamps were embedded in video metadata and synchronized to the same UTC reference used for sensor data logging, enabling frame-accurate behavioral annotation with temporal precision of $\pm 33$ milliseconds.